jostylr/event-when/eventwhen.md

 ### Emit

-This function is the core of both emit and later.
+This function emits the events.

 First it gets an array of the various scope level events and loads their context objects.
 We create the event object which holds all relevant bits for this event call.